PASTORAL TRAINING CONFERENCES

 SEEDS, FERTILIZER AND IRRIGATION

 Exodus Vision is dedicated to bring a caring response to our brothers and sisters in Malawi.
-Due to weather changes in Malawi in the past 3 years, many people have been experiencing food shortages and impoverished soil.
+Due to weather changes in Malawi in the past several years, many people have been experiencing food shortages and impoverished soil.
 They are asking for seeds and fertilizer.
 While we have been intentional in listening to the cries of the victims, the needs are far more than what we can meet.
 In his recent short report, our friend Pastor Moses said that they recently buried a woman from his congregation who collapsed due to lack of food.
 We have also assisted some church members with irrigation equipment for their crops.
-We need an additional $25,000 to help our pastors with seeds, fertilizer, and irrigation equipment
+We need an additional $25,000 to help our pastors with seeds, fertilizer, and irrigation equipment.

 SUMMARY OF OUR PROJECTED NEEDS THIS YEAR